angular/angular/aio/content/guide/upgrade.md

 </code-example>

 Pure AngularJS applications can be automatically bootstrapped by using an `ng-app` directive somewhere on the HTML page.
-But for hybrid applications, you manually bootstrap via the `UpgradeModule`.
+But for hybrid applications, you manually bootstrap using the `UpgradeModule`.
 Therefore, it is a good preliminary step to switch AngularJS applications to use the manual JavaScript [`angular.bootstrap`](https://docs.angularjs.org/api/ng/function/angular.bootstrap) method even before switching them to hybrid mode.